 6. Lessons in the Suckage.
-You don't learn much when things are all sun shine and roses.
+You don't learn much when things are all sunshine and roses.
 You learn when the thorn pricks you through your pink gardening gloves.
 You learn when things suck.
-The sooner you go looking for the lesson, the sooner you can move past it to the good stuff, then you're better equiped for what happens next.
+The sooner you go looking for the lesson, the sooner you can move past it to the good stuff, then you're better equipped for what happens next.

 7. Guess who the Teacher is?
 Yea, you knew we'd get here right?
 The Big Man Upstairs has been watching you stumble around like a 3 legged blind dog and He's just waiting on you to acknowledge that He's really calling the shots.

-Whoa, whoa, whoa, wait a minute...(insert sound of brakes grinding to a halt and tires screeching)
+Whoa, whoa, whoa, wait a minute...(insert sound of breaks grinding to a halt and tires screeching)